Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 <Lightbox src="/img/guides/dbt-ecosystem/dbt-python-snowpark/2-snowflake-configuration/4-enable-anaconda.jpeg" title="Enable Anaconda"/>

-5. Finally, create a new Worksheet by selecting **+ Worksheet** in the upper right corner.
+5. Finally, navigate back to home to create a new Worksheet by selecting **+ Worksheet** in the upper right corner.

 <!-- ------------------------ -->
 ## Load data into Snowflake